metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 https://github.com/metal3-io/baremetal-operator/issues/351

-We compared introspection data of Ironic with metal3 schema and we found that default minimum expected hardware configuration needs to be added by introducing a new CRD `HardwareValidator`.
+We compared introspection data of Ironic with metal3 schema and we found that default minimum expected hardware configuration needs to be added by introducing a new CRD `HardwareClassificationController`.

-We will write a controller that checks inspected baremetal hosts against expected hardware configurtion and add label as 'Host match found' if match found.
+We will write a controller that checks inspected baremetal hosts against expected hardware configuration and add label of matched profile into baremetal host baremetalHost_crd.yaml.

 ### Implementation Details/Notes/Constraints